 The molds for gummy candies are lined with corn starch, which prevents the gummy candies from sticking to the molds.
 After the gummy candy slurry is poured into the molds, it is cooled to 65º F and allowed to sit for 24 hours to allow the slurry to cool and set.

 Not sure about you, but I cringe every time I see the word “slurry.”
 It just sounds disgusting, even though in reality it’s not.

 How you can make your own

 If the mass manufacturing process of gummy bears turns you off, you can pretty easily make your own.
+Same goes for gummy worms, and all things gummy.
 Depending on your diet, you could need as few as two ingredients: unflavored gelatin and a boxed gelatin dessert, such as Jell-O.

 Check out this particularly delectable homemade gummy bear recipe from Heather at Girlichef.
 For just a few dollars and a few minutes of your time you can make gummy bears in your own kitchen, no mass production required.

 Making your own gummy bears means that you can take a healthy route if that’s your thing.
 Don’t want the corn-syrup-based sugar in a box of Jell-O?
 You’ll have to make a few modifications, since you’re removing the gelatin-based dessert, but you can still make delicious homemade treats.

 An extremely popular recipe at DIY Naturals gives you the goods.
 Pureed fruit and local honey give these some body and sweetness.
 The blog The Naked Kitchen has an alternative, which omits gelatin and instead uses agar agar powder.